|

 typedef struct tag_SPARSE_MATRIX_STRUCT {

-int eleNum; // number of non-zero entries
+int eleNum; // number of non-zero

 int rowNum; // number of rows